This post may contain affiliate links from which i can earn a commission

 RELATED POST: Lifting Weights In Midlife For Better Health

-Cut out sugar.
-If you can't cut it all out then at least cut out added sugar and refined sugars.
+Sugar – The easiest way to lose weight after 50 is to cut out all sugar.
+If you can’t cut it all out then at least cut out added sugar and refined sugars.

 Focus on eating plant-based foods, such as fruits, vegetables, nuts and seeds.